mhiillos/gator/README.md

 ```

 The intended use for this CLI tool is to run the `agg` command at given intervals (E.g. `gator agg 1m`), while using another terminal window to see the results.

+## Possible extension ideas

+   * Add sorting and filtering options to the browse command
+   * Add pagination to the browse command
+   * Add concurrency to the agg command so that it can fetch more frequently
+   * Add a search command that allows for fuzzy searching of posts
+   * Add bookmarking or liking posts
+   * Add a TUI that allows you to select a post in the terminal and view it in a more readable format (either in the terminal or open in a browser)
+   * Add an HTTP API (and authentication/authorization) that allows other users to interact with the service remotely
+   * Write a service manager that keeps the agg command running in the background and restarts it if it crashes